Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 Follow [this desmos link](https://www.desmos.com/calculator/g7g5xzgjcn) for an example of how TMT can be used in desmos to create and modify tables.

-Below is a summary of each TMT function, what arguments it takes, and what it does:
+Below is a summary of each TMT function, what arguments it takes, and what it does: (click each `function name` to open the description)